onlaj/Piano-LED-Visualizer/README.md

 **Q - Can I use other screens or no screen at all?**

-- Currently the only other supported screen is Waveshare LCD TFT 1,3".
+- Currently, the only other supported screen is Waveshare LCD TFT 1,3".
 As for no screen, you can instead use webinterface.

 **Q - Does the color of LED strip PCB matter?**